windkh/node-red-contrib-telegrambot/README.md

 ## Event Node
 The node receives events from the bot like:
 - callback_query of inline keyboards.
-See example-flow [source flow](examples/inlinekeyboard.json) in examples folder.
+See example-flow [inline keyboard flow](examples/inlinekeyboard.json) in examples folder.
 - inline_query
 - edited_message which is triggered when someone alters an already sent message.
 - channel_post which is triggered when the bot is member of a public channel (/setprivacy to disabled!).